ivan-kleshnin/kecasn/README.md

 More realistic example was given above.

 ## Design Notes

-Case casting functions that transform string expect the initial data to consist of words.
-This is to have one common format (space separated string) and avoid proliferation of convertors if more string cases are going to be supported.

 `fromCamel, toCamel, fromSnake, toSnake` is an objectively better design than `camelToSnake, snakeToCamel`